-this is An easy, homemade and healthy Pumpkin Pie Recipe for the holiday season! it is so creamy, smooth, and delicious You won’t believe it is Paleo, gluten-free, dairy-free, and low carb.
+this easy, homemade and healthy Pumpkin Pie Recipe is perfect for the holiday season! it is so creamy, smooth, and delicious You won’t believe it is Paleo, gluten-free, dairy-free, and low carb.

-This is my first Thanksgiving and Christmas in the Blogging World!
-(I launched Shuangy’s Kitchen Sink Blog at the end of 2018).
-This is quite a milestone for me!
+This is my first Thanksgiving and Christmas in the Blogging World (I launched Shuangy’s Kitchen Sink Blog at the end of 2018), and I’m so excited!

-I’ve been meaning to share this healthy and delicious pumpkin recipe for so long and finally, with the holiday season right around the corner, this pie recipe is here!
+I’ve been meaning to share this healthy and delicious pumpkin pie recipe for so long and finally, with the holiday season right around the corner, this pie recipe is here!